OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 *Can I leave the default pool empty, so some scripts do run on the server, but also provision other pools?*

-Yes, the existence of other pools doesn't affect the behaviour of the default pool.
+Yes, the existence of other pools doesn't affect the behavior of the default pool.

 *How can I cordon off my worker pools so each team only has access to certain pools?*